Requirements for Master’s Degree

 Candidates for the Master of Arts in African American Studies must hold a bachelor’s degree from an accredited institution.
 Because of the broad focus of this program, there are no specific undergraduate concentration requirements except that the student must have completed some study in both the humanities and the social sciences.
 Graduate Record Examination (GRE) General Tests are required of all applicants.

-The course requirements for the master’s degree in African American Studies consist of GRS AA 871 African American History and CAS AA 580 History of Racial Thought, plus six additional courses in African American Studies, for a total of eight courses or 32 credit hours.
+The course requirements for the master’s degree in African American Studies consist of GRS AA 871 African American History and either GRS AA808 Seminar: Ethnic, Race, and Minority Relations or CAS AA 580 History of Racial Thought, plus six additional courses in African American Studies, for a total of eight courses or 32 credit hours:

 Students are also expected to produce two major research papers, one of which must be orally defended during the last semester in residence.
 The two papers should not be undertaken during the same semester.
 Each paper should be completed as part of the requirements of a graduate course, with the consent of the professor.